brandonbehbahani/sona/README.md

 # sona
-Sona is a decentralized autonomous organization focused on facilitating cooperation within groups of individuals.
+Sona is a decentralized autonomous organization that distributes rewards based on ratings.